PythonDataScience24/Group_01_Inspectair/README.md

 Built With
 Python 3.x - Programming language used
-Matplotlib and Plotly - Libraries used for generating visualizations.
+Matplotlib, Plotly and Folium - Libraries used for generating visualizations.

 Authors:
 - Tim Schlatter - Timsched